Fast read

 Aluminium rails and framing

 This raw material is the third most abundant material on the earth.
 At the same time, it requires high energy to produce.
-It is not in short supply and has excellent recyclable properties.
+Not in short supply and has excellent recyclable properties.

-She made up to 8% of the earth’s crust.
-There is no fear of this raw material running out due to solar panel production.
+Aluminium makes up 8% of the earth’s crust so there is no fear of this raw material running out because of solar panel production.

 Silver is used in electrical connections such as busbars

-This material is applied sparingly in solar panels; however, with detailed innovation, panel producers have decreased the amount of silver used in solar panels even further over the years.
+This raw material is used in small amounts in solar panels.
+Panel producers have reduced the silver used in solar panels even more through innovation over the years.
 Technologies are already available to replace silver as a component should any shortage arise in future years.

 Copper is the Achilles heel of the renewable energy industry